 How Much Does it Cost to Build a Cedar Raised Garden Bed

-For this tutorial on how to build cheap cedar raised vegetable garden beds, the cost breakdown for four raised garden beds:
+For this tutorial on how to build cheap cedar raised vegetable garden beds, the cost breakdown for four raised garden beds in 2019 is as follows:

 Total Cost $68.45